banner-bg

 Grants

-Daycare grants can greatly help childcare centers, allowing you to charge less for enrollment — a win-win situation for both center owners and parents!
-You can apply for funding for building and remodeling projects, food, equipment purchases, labor costs, and administrative expenses.
+Daycare grants can greatly help childcare centers, allowing you to get access to additional funding and financial assistance to run your program.
+You can apply for funding for things like building and remodeling projects, food, equipment purchases, labor costs, and administrative expenses.

-There are several government grants you can apply for to get the funding necessary for your daycare.
+There are several government grants you can apply for to get the funding necessary for your childcare business.
 Some grants you can apply for include:

 Fundraising

-There are plenty of simple, yet effective preschool fundraising ideas you can implement at your center to help offset your enrollment fees.
+There are plenty of simple, yet effective preschool fundraising ideas you can implement at your center to help supplement your program's revenue.
 Communities recognize the importance of high-quality child care and can often be very supportive and willing to contribute to funding your childcare center.

 For example, you can organize an online fundraising campaign for specific projects for your daycare center, such as a garden expansion or purchase of equipment.
 If your daycare is registered with the IRS, you’re eligible to receive donations on Facebook.
 You can do this by signing up on Facebook with your registry, tax ID number, and bank account for your childcare center.
 It’s one simple way to raise awareness and receive extra funds.